What is the Office of National Fellowships?

 Students can apply for many undergraduate fellowships as early as their sophomore year.
 Several scholarships are specifically for freshman and sophomores.

-Students interested in graduate level fellowships or post-graduation opportunities should begin to apply the fall of their junior year.
+Students interested in graduate level fellowships or post-graduation opportunities could begin investigating opportunities as early as the spring of their junior year.

 It is never too early to schedule an informational meeting with the Office.